binbashar/le-tf-infra-aws/management/us-east-1/security-hub --/README.md

 # AWS Security Hub

-### Enable the security standards that Security Hub has designated as default:
+Enable [AWS Security Hub](https://docs.aws.amazon.com/securityhub/latest/userguide/what-is-securityhub.html) with the security standards designated as default:
-### AWS Foundational Security Best Practices v1.0.0 and CIS AWS Foundations Benchmark v1.2.0
+- AWS Foundational Security Best Practices v1.0.0
+- CIS AWS Foundations Benchmark v1.2.0

-# For Single account use this:
+## For Single account

+If you are running a single AWS account, use this in such account:

 ```hcl
 resource "aws_securityhub_account" "default" {